 - 1. Resources of the ELSA Group, both human and financial (can I make it happen?) - 2.
 Assignment and target group (what, when, why?) - 2.
 The objectives (what is the goal?) - 3.
 Options (brainstorming) - 4.
 The best option (make sure that everybody knows what was decided and everybody is comfortable with that) - 5.
 Your plan (plan the whole process from the research stage to the evaluation) - 6.
 Steps of the process (set middle deadlines)

-Remember to always think of a Plan B regarding every aspect of the organisational work, so that when something unexpected comes up and ruins your plans, you remain calm and turn the problem into a solution.
+Remember to always think of Plan B regarding every aspect of the organisational work, so that when something comes up unexpectedly and ruins your plans, you remain calm and exchange problems into the solution.

 I. Creating a team